AndyObtiva/dcr/README.md

 Programming language commands may be entered as text with the keyboard or through the graphical user interface using the mouse.

-This programming language is automatically executed while commands are being entered, so no "Run" button is needed.
-Chilren will get to see their commands instantly drawn and alter the drawings spontaneously, thus turning this into a sort of a game too, not just a programming language.
+Commands are automatically executed while being entered, so no "Run" button is needed.
+Children will get to see their commands instantly drawn and alter the drawings spontaneously, thus turning this into a sort of a game too, not just a programming language.

 Any invalid commands or values are simply ignored, so the programming language never errors.